TSA PreCheck 2021 – Cost, Locations, Enrollment, Airports, & Airlines

 Credit Cards Offering Reimbursement for the Application Fee

 The good news is a variety of different travel-focused credit cards offer 100 percent reimbursement for the $85 TSA PreCheck application fee.
 The bad news is most of the cards providing this benefit have an annual fee.
 While the PreCheck reimbursement may pay the annual fee by itself for the first year, we recommend choosing the card that is right for your own travel needs and budget.
-Here are a few of our favorite cards offering reimbursement:
+Here are a few of our favorite cards offering reimbursement.
+To get started, you can sign up for our favorite travel credit cards by clicking here.

 - Bank of America® Premium Rewards® credit card (every four years; $95 annual fee)

-- Capital One® Spark® Miles Card (every four years; $0 annual fee first year, then $95 per year)
+- Capital One Spark Miles for Business (every four years; $0 annual fee first year, then $95 per year)

-- Capital One® Venture® Card (every four years; $95 annual fee)
+- Capital One Venture Rewards Credit Card (every four years; $95 annual fee)

 - Chase Sapphire Reserve (every four years; $550 annual fee)